-Eve was named LIFE, or the mother of ALL living, because out of her would spring the ENTIRE (not just some of or most of) human race!
-Eve's name does not leave any room for human beings to BEGIN to come into existence by any other woman or means (e.g. God creating more "Adams," or another set of humans like Adam and Eve, etc.)
+Eve was named "life," or the mother of all living, because out of her would spring the entire (not just some of or most of) human race!
+Her name does not leave any room for human beings to be created or produced by any other woman or means.

-The Bible mentions, by name, three children of Adam and Eve: Cain, Abel, and Seth.
-Cain was the firstborn.
-Seth was born sometime after Cain killed Abel, when Adam was one hundred and thirty (130) years old.
-Genesis 5 tells us that after Seth was born Adam and Eve had other children:
+How big was our first parent's immediate family?
+The Bible only mentions, by name, three children produced by them.
+Cain was the firstborn child (Genesis 4:1) followed by Abel (verse 2).
+Seth came into the world sometime after Cain killed Abel, when Adam was one hundred and thirty years old (Genesis 4:25).
+Genesis 5 tells us that after Seth was born other children were brought into the world (Genesis 5:4).

-Even if we assume Adam and Eve only had three children in their first 130 years together, they had PLENTY of time after this to take full advantage of God's blessing and obey His command to procreate:
+The first man lived a total of nine hundred and thirty years!
+It would be safe to assume that Eve lived at least as long, maybe even longer, than her husband did.
+Even if we assume they only had three children in their first 130 years together, they had plenty of time after this to take full advantage of God's blessing and obey His command to procreate (Genesis 1:28).

-Additionally, since Adam and Eve were created perfect, their genetic makeup would be perfect and so would that of their first few children.
-With no genetic problems to enter the picture, God allowed them (for a time) to intermarry and fairly quickly begin to populate the world.
-As time went by, however, genetic imperfections would make close-kin marriages impractical and a real risk not only for the mother but also the children who could more easily be born with genetic defects and handicaps.
+Additionally, since Adam and his wife were created perfect, their genetic makeup would be perfect and so would that of their first few children.
+With no genetic problems to enter the picture, God allowed their offspring (for a time) to marry each other.
+This meant the world's population could grow quite quickly.
+Over time, however, genetic imperfections would make close-kin marriages impractical and risky.

-The Bible record leads us to conclude that God personally created only two humans, and then let the biological processes and urges He placed in them do the rest to populate the earth.
+The Bible record leads us to conclude that God personally created only two humans.
+He only made Adam and Eve and not a second male.
+He then let the biological processes and urges He placed in the first humans produce the rest of humanity.